 Mets' Michael Conforto: Hits solo shot in loss

-Conforto went 1-for-4 with a solo home run during Monday's loss to St. Louis.
+Conforto went 2-for-4 with a solo home run during Sunday's loss to Oakland.

-Conforto sports a rock-solid .278/.399/.544 slash line with 16 homers, 46 RBI and 50 runs through 74 games.
-The Mets have a crowded outfield, and as long as everyone is healthy, the youngster isn't quite going to receive full-time at-bats.
-However, his bat will keep him in the lineup enough to provide solid fantasy results in the majority of settings.
+The two-hit showing was Conforto's fourth straight, and he now sports a seven-game hitting streak with four homers, seven RBI and five runs.
+Conforto is up to a .294/.408/.581 slash line with 19 bombs, 52 RBI and 54 runs for the campaign, and he's been starting in center field of late to keep his hot bat in the lineup.
+The Mets have a crowded outfield, but sitting Conforto is becoming more and more difficult.

 More News